By Holly Giles | Recipes

 1 teaspoon vanilla extract

-Preheat oven to 350 degrees F. Melt the stick of butter in a 9×13 inch baking dish in the oven.
+Preheat the oven to 350 degrees F. Melt the stick of butter in a 9×13-inch baking dish in the oven.
 Once melted, remove the pan from the oven.

-In a large bowl mix together the flour, sugar, baking powder, cinnamon, and salt.
+In a large bowl, mix the flour, sugar, baking powder, cinnamon, nutmeg and salt.
 Stir in the milk and vanilla extract just until combined.
-Pour the mixture into the pan, on top of the melted butter.
-Make an even layer.
+Pour the mixture into the pan on top of the melted butter, making an even layer.

 Spoon the peaches and juice (or canned peaches) over the batter.
 My grandmother would put one peach pit right in the middle.
 She says it was her secret ingredient.
 Remove the pit when serving.

-American settlers heading west were a little lonesome for peach pie on the trail, so the story goes.
-They stew the peaches and then plop the biscuit dough on top to create a sweet treat.
+So the story goes, American settlers heading west were a little lonesome for peach pie on the trail.
+They stewed the peaches and then plopped the biscuit dough on top to create a sweet treat.
 Supplies would have been scarce, and biscuits were mostly available ingredients.

 I imagine Florida crackers were the same way.
-Supplies were scarce, especially during the Civil War.
-Coming up with a sweet treat, you had to be creative with what you had.
+Supplies were scarce, especially during the Civil War, so coming up with a sweet treat required creativity.
 Cobblers can be made with any fruit.
-It can even be made in an iron skillet over a fire.
-I suspect many families’ desserts were peach cobbler and any fruit in the season.
+They can even be made in an iron skillet over a fire.
+I suspect many families’ desserts were peach cobbler and any fruit in season.

 Many family traditions are centered around food.
 Food has a memory.
 Eating particular food brings back memories of places, people, and events.
 Passing down those recipes is essential to carry on traditions.
 I enjoy the digital age but still keep a handwritten recipe book for my boys.